networkpaul/json-route-app/README.md

 3. Point your domain to the server:

-Ensure your domain is pointed to the server where the Flask application is running, and the server is accessible on port 5000.
+Ensure your domain is pointed to the server where the Flask application is running, and the server is accessible on the port you specified in the `.env` file.
+By default, the application is running on port 5000.

 4. Access the application: